 - I love the industry; it’s a great place to work, but it does ask a lot.
 In fact it asks an awful lot including long hours, working away from home and possibly dangerous conditions.
 We need to start asking now if we can improve the experience people have of the sector.
 Do we really need people to start work at 7 after driving for an hour only to finish at 6 and then drive for another hour?
 Do we have enough support for managers on managing people as opposed to tasks?
 Do we do enough to bring our organisations together, or do we divide it with competitive targets?

-Solution – Tools like the Be Fair framework can help you unpick these challenges at the same pace as the rest of the sector keeping you ahead of the curve but in line with your clients’ thinking.
+Solution – Tools like the our engage program can help you unpick these challenges at the same pace as the rest of the sector keeping you ahead of the curve but in line with your clients’ thinking.

 3. Client demands